Downsized Dutch banks start again in tough local market

 ING is set to unveil a new banking strategy on March 31 ahead of the sale later this year of its insurance business.
 It has already ruled out a return to empire-building once a state-aid inspired ban on acquisitions lifts next year.

-ABN's rescue cost the state 21.66 billion euros.
-By the time it returns to the stock market, most likely in 2015, it will be radically different to the bank that was taken over by Royal Bank of Scotland (RBS.L), Santander (SAN.MC) and Fortis in 2007 in an ill-fated $100 billion deal.
+ABN's rescue cost the state 27.9 million euros.
+By the time it returns to the stock market, most likely in 2015, it will be radically different to the bank that was taken over by Royal Bank of Scotland (RBS.L), Santander (SAN.MC) and Fortis in 2007 in an ill-fated $100 billion (60.6 billion pounds) deal.

 That ABN, subsequently nationalised in 2008 when the crisis hit, was known as a swash-buckling investment bank with far flung operations and dizzyingly complicated products.